 A Cure for Concrete is a Crossing Parallels residency project with Stephen Picken, Professor of Polymer Materials, Delft University of Technology.
 It steers creation of visual imagery on concrete surfaces by experimenting with by-products of the wastewater treatment process added to Stephen’s existing, but underused, concrete curing* compound Delft Green.
-The resulting ornamentation-by-chemical-reaction-and-physical surface-drying would not only make buildings more beautiful, but also ensure concrete longevity.
+The resulting ornamentation-by-chemical-reaction-and-physical surface-drying was intended not only make buildings more beautiful, but also ensure concrete longevity.

 *Inadequate protection of concrete while it sets causes 80% of all damage to concrete.
 Producing the key ingredient, cement, accounts for 8% of global CO2 emissions.
 The least we can do is ensure the concrete we do use will last as long as possible, by curing it properly.